Undergraduate Catalog

 Resources for Nonmajors

-Because philosophy is a basic part of the liberal arts, every well-educated person should have studied it.
+Because philosophy is a basic discipline in the liberal arts, every well-educated person should have engaged with it.
 All courses in philosophy are open to nonmajors, and very few have extensive prerequisites.
 However, some advanced courses may be of greater benefit to students who have done previous work in the department.

 Philosophical Studies

-The Philosophical Studies Program consists of advanced courses concerning great philosophers past and present, central problems, major fields of philosophy, and/or philosophical methods.
+The Philosophical Studies Program consists of advanced courses concerning important philosophers past and present, central problems, major fields of philosophy, and/or philosophical methods.
 Course content is determined from year to year by the faculty with student input.
-These courses may be taken more than once for credit unless on same specific topic.
-Consult the course listing for current offerings.
+These courses may be taken more than once for credit unless on the same specific topic.
+Consult the course listings for current offerings.

 The Major Program